DataDog/datadog-agent/docs/dev/agent_dev_env.md

 ## System or Embedded?

-When building system packages with Omnibus, all the external dependencies needed are built locally and put in the Omnibus cache.
-Such dependencies are then used to build the Agent binary that will be included in the final package.

-Despite this is not expected to be that common, it might be desirable to build the agent using the very same bits that are used in the official packages even in a development enviroment.
-This behavior can be configured adjusting the `use_system_libs` boolean flag (either setting the proper env var, changing the `invoke.yaml` file or passing the corresponding arg to `invoke`).
-If you set `use_sytem_libs: false` and run Omnibus, you don't need any external dependency to build the Agent, though you might need to setup your dev env to build such dependencies, so don't think this is a shortcut.

-If you don't care about building an exact clone of the official Agent at the binary level, and this should be the case most of the times, you can set `use_sytem_libs: true` and avoid running Omnibus, which might be quite time consuming.
-In this case you need to provide the external dependencies by yourself, go ahead to see how to do it.
+When working on the Agent codebase you can choose among two different ways to build the binary, informally named _System_ and _Embedded_ builds.
+For most contribution scenarios you should rely on the System build (the default) and use the Embedded one only for specific use cases, let's the differences in detail.

+### System build

+When performing a _System build_, libraries that could be found in your system will be used to satisfy external dependencies, meaning that building the same version of the Agent repo from two different environments (let's say macOS 10.11 and macOS 10.12) will produce slightly different binaries.
+If you are building the agent only with the purpose of checking out how it works or to contribute a patch, getting a different binary from the one Datadog ships with the official packages won't be an issue most of the times.
+The tradeoff here is between build reproducibility and ease of setup: this process relies on tooling available on your system which you should be able to easily provide via the usual methods (apt, yum, brew, etc) - you can see the other sections of this document if you need details on how to setup them.
+If build reproducibility is not a requirement, you should use a System build.
+System build is the default for all the build and test tasks so there's no configuration steps to take.

+### Embedded build

+When performing an _Embedded build_, all the external dependencies needed by the Agent are built locally from sources at specific versions.
+This is as slow as it sounds so you should use Embedded builds only when you care about reproducible builds, for example:

+  * you want to build an agent binary that can be used as-is to replace the binary of an existing agent installation
+  * some dependencies are not available on your system
+  * you're working or debugging at a very low level: let's say you're adding a function to the Python bindings, you want to make sure you're using the exact same versions of Python as the official Agent packages

+If you want to perform an Embedded build, you need to set the `use_system_libs` boolean flag value to _false_, either exporting the env var `INVOKE_USE_SYSTEM_LIBS=false`, changing the `invoke.yaml` file or passing the corresponding arg to the build and test tasks, like `invoke build --use-system-libs=false`.

+Embedded builds make use of Omnibus, so it's important to note that you also need to setup `ruby` and `bundle`.

 ### Python

-The Agent embeds a full fledget CPython interpreter so it requires the development files to be available in the dev env.
+The Agent embeds a full-fledged CPython interpreter so it requires the development files to be available in the dev env.

-If you're on OSX, installing Python 2.7 with [Homebrew](https://brew.sh) will bring along all the development files needed:
+If you're on OSX/macOS, installing Python 2.7 with [Homebrew](https://brew.sh) will bring along all the development files needed:
 ```
 brew install python